Who we are and What we do

 Customers and PartnershipsD4T Systems works with a range of companies active in the semiconductor manufacturing supply chain.
 We are an active partner in European innovation programs in which we cooperate with many semiconductor companies.
 Amongst others we work with the following companies, institutions and associations.

 MissionReducing test cost and improving time to market and product quality for the analogue/mixed-signal IC manufacturer is key in all our efforts.
 D4T Systems wants to provide a full solution for testing analogue/mixed signal chips to lower test cost and improve test quality.
 We will develop new software solutions to validate and automate IC production tests early in the design cycle.

 VisionWe believe that analogue/mixed design and production test must go hand in hand to cut development and test costs.
 Closing the loop between tester platform and chip design environment is an important driver to lower these costs and to improve product quality.
 New test tools operating at the boundaries of design environment and tester can challenge todays advancements in analogue circuit testing.

 Management and FoundersThe founders have their roots in the high volume IC design and semiconductor manufacturing industry.

-In 2009 he initiated the foundation of D4T Systems as a new start-up and is currently Managing Director of the company.
+In 2009 he initiated the foundation of D4T Systems as a new start-up.

 Vladimir Zivkovic has obtained his graduate electrical engineering degree in microelectronics at the University of Nis, former Yugoslavia in 1994 and PhD degree at the Faculty of Electrical Engineering at the University of Twente, Netherlands in 2001.
 During his academic career, he has been involved in the research and teaching activities in both analog and digital integrated circuit design and test automation, acquiring his PhD in the field of Hardware-Software Codesign Test.